recogito/recogito-studio/README.md

 ![client](./assets/images/client-site-1.png)

-Go ahead and sign in with the initial Org Admin which has a username of `admin.example.com`
+Go ahead and sign in with the initial Org Admin which has a username of `admin.example.com` and the password you set in the .env file for `ORG_ADMIN_PW`.